Resilience-Biomarkers-for-Aquaculture/gmgi-nf-gene-count-analysis/README.md

 - `gene_counts`: Path to the gene count matrix.
 - `metadata`: Path to the metadata file.
 - `output_dir`: S3 directory for results.
+- `mutual_information_threshold`: Consider the top N genes with respect to mutual information scores.
 - `low_expression_threshold`: Threshold for filtering low-expression genes.
 - `n_repeats`: Number of repetitions for mutual information calculation.